Throughout this project, a variety of interfaces, some standard and some bespoke, are used to communicate between cores.

 but wishbone is just used for management registers so I am not too concerned.

-suffixes are not used.
-DAT
+omitted.
+The _I and _O suffixes are not used.
+DAT is named data_read or

-.
+addr.
 All cores have 16-bit ports with 16-bit granularity.